 ||Total body irradiation (TBI)

 |Minimal (less than 10%)

-*For patients having concurrent chemoradiotherapy, patients should receive antiemetic prophylaxis according to the emetogenicity of chemotherapy, unless the emetic risk with the planned radiotherapy is higher.
+*For patients having concurrent chemoradiation therapy, patients should receive antiemetic prophylaxis according to the emetogenicity of chemotherapy, unless the emetic risk with the planned radiation therapy is higher.
 Link to prevention of chemotherapy induced nausea and vomiting.